-One of the challenges for Atlas Copco’s long-term growth and profitability is to continuously develop innovative, sustainable products that consume less resources over the entire life cycle.
-Atlas Copco’s product offering is also affected by national and regional legislation on issues such as emissions, noise, vibrations, recycling, etc. However, there may be increased risk of competition in emerging markets where low-cost products are not affected to the same extent by such rules.
+One of the challenges for Atlas Copco Group’s long-term growth and profitability is to continuously develop innovative, sustainable products that consume less resources over the entire life cycle.
+Atlas Copco Group’s product offering is also affected by national and regional legislation on issues such as emissions, noise, vibrations, recycling, etc. However, there may be increased risk of competition in emerging markets where low-cost products are not affected to the same extent by such rules.

 - Continuous investments in research and development to develop products in line with customer demand and expectations, even during economic downturns.

 - Designing products with a life-cycle perspective and measurable efficiency targets for the main product categories in each division.